 It can also be noted that solutions #7.1 and #7.2 have a simplified option described by existing TS 32.255 [9] Annex D with the Combined UE CCS - Tenant CCS when the Communication Service Provider (CSP) and Network Slice Provider (NSP) are the same.
+The solution #7.1, the Tenant CCS should be enhanced to support the calculation of the number of PDU session aggregation.

+6.7.6 Conclusions